dizballanze/dizballanze.github.io/content/en/python-django-optimization-guide-3.md

         clear_authors_count_cache()
 ```

-In this example were added 2 signal handlers on adding/deleting of authors.
+In this example 2 signal handlers on adding/deleting of authors were added.
 That makes possible to remove cache by
-`authors_count` key on authors count change that will lead to fetching of updated authors count from the database.
+`authors_count` key on authors quantity change and the new number of authors will be fetched from the database.

 ## cached_property

-Besides of cache framework, Django provides an ability to cache methods invocations right in memory.
+Besides of cache framework, Django provides an ability to cache methods' invocations right in the process memory.
 This type of caching
-possible only for methods without arguments (besides of `self`) and it will live while the corresponding instance exists.
+is possible only for methods without arguments (besides of `self`).
+This type of cache will live while the corresponding instance exists.

-`cached_property` is a decorator included in Django.
+`cached_property` is included Django decorator.
 Methods with this decorator also become properties.
 Let's check out
 an example:

 ```python